The Path of Dreams - Traumpfad

 It was an unexpectedly sunny day with a cool breeze, miraculous after weeks of rain and gray skies.
 We set out on little goat trails and followed the course of the Mosel river, far below.
 We barely needed our topographic map because everything was so well labeled.
 That’s how many people live in this part of the world.
 The trail was called “Traumpfad”, the path of dreams.

 We traversed the vineyards on a tractor-wide track, feeling like Heidi and Peter.
-A sign said goats were used to clear out overgrown vineyards when someone wanted to begin again.
+A sign informed us that goats were used to clear out overgrown vineyards when someone wanted to begin again.
 Abandoned, overgrown vineyards were called “Brazils” after their owners left for Brazil to start a new life.

 In earlier times, wagons must have collected the grapes from the rows of vines.
 A rusty winch in one village must have been used to pull heavy loads of grapes up and down the steep slopes.
 In another, a tower near the Mosel supported the cables to run a ferry across.
 The ferry needed no power other than the river current.

-A group of eight deer leapt across the meadow in front of us to cross a road in the distance.
+Eight deer bounded across the meadow in front of us to cross a road in the distance.
 Seven made it across but the last one was spooked by a car and couldn’t find his way.
 He bounded back to the safety of the forest.
 The others didn’t come back for him, so maybe that was the beginning of his own adventure.

 By the time we had walked a few hours, we had gotten less tired or had found our stride or felt virtuous because we didn’t need parking, because we felt we could walk forever.
 When I was 10, I used to explore with my brother in the same way.
 A peanut butter sandwich in a backpack, a walking stick, and eyes to see what is in front of you.